anagolay/anagolay-js-sdk/README.md

 **sdk/api**

-Main entry point for communicating with Sensio Network.
+Main entry point for communicating with Anagolay Network.
 For more info please read the [API README.md](./sdk/api/README.md)

 **sdk/cli**

-Generic CLI for Sensio Network.
+Generic CLI for Anagolay Network.
 Current use is limited only to creation default operations.

 **sdk/types**

-Sensio Network has decent amount of custom types, both on the chain and mapped types for Typescript.
+Anagolay Network has decent amount of custom types, both on the chain and mapped types for Typescript.
 All these types, interfaces and api augmentations can be found here.
 This is the repo which should be the first to install when making new implementation of the operation.

 ### Linting